apache/druid/docs/configuration/index.md

 |`availabilityZone`|What availability zone to run in.|none|
 |`nodeData`|A JSON object that describes how to launch new nodes.|none; required|
 |`userData`|A JSON object that describes how to configure new nodes.
 If you have set druid.indexer.autoscale.workerVersion, this must have a versionReplacementString.
 Otherwise, a versionReplacementString is not necessary.|none; optional|

+For GCE's properties, please refer to the [gce-extensions](../extensions-contrib/gce-extensions.md).

 ## Data Server